myzi-me/ds2onlinefix/README.md

 You need to connect once for cache to be made

+Cache file stays in the game folder for anytime u launch u dont have to successfully connect first every launch

 I havent tested for bans

 Compiling debug build could have a higher chance of a ban as it opens a console for logging